voanhduy1512/phonetic/README.md

 A simple app translate english word to phonetic.
 Save time looking up dictionary

-### Some of the phonetic may not be correct, oull request are welcome
+### Some of the phonetic may not be correct, pull request are welcome

 Thank you [Carnegie Mellon University](http://www.cmu.edu/index.shtml) for this public [database](ftp://ftp.cs.cmu.edu/project/fgdata/dict)